-- 2. Applicable Requirements.
+1. Applicable Requirements.
 Unless specifically enumerated in this NOFA, all applicants (lead and non-lead) are subject to the requirements specified in Section III.C. of the General Section.
-Grantees are subject to regulations and other requirements found in: - a.
-24 CFR part 84 ("Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations"); b.
-24 CFR part 85 ("Administrative Requirements for Grants and Cooperative Agreements to State, Local, and Federally Recognized Indian Tribal Governments"); c.
-24 CFR part 964 ("Tenant Participation and Tenant Opportunities in Public Housing"); d.
+Grantees are subject to regulations and other requirements found in:

+- a.
+24 CFR part 84 ("Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations"); - b.
+24 CFR part 85 ("Administrative Requirements for Grants and Cooperative Agreements to State, Local, and Federally Recognized Indian Tribal Governments"); - c.
+24 CFR part 964 ("Tenant Participation and Tenant Opportunities in Public Housing"); - d.
 OMB Circular A-87 ("Cost Principles for State, Local, and Indian Tribal Governments"); - e.
 OMB Circular A-110 ("Uniform Administrative Requirements for Grants and Other Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations"); - f.
-OMB Circular A-122 ("Cost Principles for Non-Profit Organizations"); and g.
-OMB Circular A-133 ("Audits of States, Local Governments, and Non-Profit Organizations"). - 3.
+OMB Circular A-122 ("Cost Principles for Non-Profit Organizations"); and - g.
+OMB Circular A-133 ("Audits of States, Local Governments, and Non-Profit Organizations"). - 2.
 Economic Opportunities for Low- and Very Low-Income Persons (Section 3).
 Grantees must comply with Section 3 of the Housing and Urban Development Act of 1968, 12 U.S.C.
 1701u and ensure that training, employment, and other economic opportunities shall, to the greatest extent feasible, be directed toward low- and very low-income persons, particularly those who are recipients of government assistance for housing and to business concerns that provide economic opportunities to low- and very low-income persons.
 For this program, this applies to the hiring of ROSS Service Coordinators.

-4. Fair Housing and Civil Rights Laws.
+The Section 3 regulations at 24 CFR Part 135, subpart E, impose certain reporting requirements on recipients, including the submission of an annual report, using form HUD-60002 or HUD's online system at www.hud.gov/section3.
+See Section III.C. of the General Section for more information. - 3.
+Fair Housing and Civil Rights Laws.
 Grantees and their sub-recipients must comply with all Fair Housing and Civil Rights laws, statutes, regulations, and Executive Orders as enumerated in 24 CFR 5.105(a), as applicable.
-Please see the General Section III.C(2)(c) for more information.
+Please see the General Section III.C for more information.